Bay Cloverhill Community Association

 Living Urban Block

-Pedestrian Green Loop
+The Clock Tower Trail - Pedestrian Green Loop

 Toronto and many other cities have started to experiment with pedestrian priority streets and lanes.
 Many of these are designed to enhance the retail experience or to enrich the local nature of an existing low-rise neighbourhood.
 The need in Toronto Core is different.
 Downtown Toronto needs to make new recognizable places for people living in all of the new high-rise buildings, where positive connections could be established between people and the places that they use in the definition of themselves.